 3. Schwab Balanced Fund

-Managers Zifan Tang, Patrick Kwok, and Drew Hayes achieve their blends not with individual stocks and bonds, but with a small collection of Schwab funds.
-At the moment, roughly half of assets are invested in U.S. equities, another 10% are in international equities, Meanwhile, virtually all of its bond holdings come from SWAGX, meaning you’re getting exposure to U.S. government bonds, investment-grade corporate debt, MBSes, and SWAGX’s other holdings.
+While allocation funds are often built with individual stocks and bonds, SWOBX managers Zifan Tang and Patrick Kwok have constructed their portfolio with a small collection of other Schwab mutual funds.
+Roughly half of the fund’s assets are currently invested in U.S. equities; another 10% is allocated to international stocks.
+Meanwhile, virtually all of its bond holdings come from Schwab U.S. Aggregate Bond Index Fund, meaning you’re getting exposure to U.S. government bonds, investment-grade corporate debt, MBSes, and anything else SWAGX owns.

 Allocation funds like Schwab Balanced are an ultra-simple way to get stock and bond coverage in the click of a button.
-Indeed, if you wanted, SWOBX could act as your entire portfolio—but only if its stock/bond allocations make sense for achieving your financial goals.
+In fact, if you really wanted it to, SWOBX could act as your entire portfolio—but only if its stock/bond allocations make sense for achieving your financial goals.
 SWOBX alone might be too conservative for most investors, and instead makes sense as part of a more broadly diversified holdings set.

 Want to learn more about SWOBX?
 Check out the Schwab provider site.